NVIDIA/NVFlare/docs/user_guide/application.rst

-    format_version, The NVIDIA FLARE version for this config server, Specify server-specific attributes like heart_beat_timeout for seconds before the heart beat times out task_data_filters, "What filters to apply to data leaving server, see :ref:`NVIDIA FLARE Filters`" task_result_filters, "What filters to apply to data arriving to server, see :ref:`NVIDIA FLARE Filters`" components, All of the Components to use workflows, "What Workflows to use, see :ref:`Controllers and Controller API`
+    format_version, The NVIDIA FLARE version for this config server, Specify server-specific attributes like heart_beat_timeout for seconds before the heart beat times out task_data_filters, "What filters to apply to data leaving server, see :ref:`filters`" task_result_filters, "What filters to apply to data arriving to server, see :ref:`filters`" components, All of the Components to use workflows, "What Workflows to use, see :ref:`controllers`"

 ***********************
 FL client configuration